F-Stack/f-stack/dpdk/doc/guides/prog_guide/dev_kit_build_system.rst

 The DPDK requires a build system for compilation activities and so on.
 This section describes the constraints and the mechanisms used in the DPDK framework.

-There are two use-cases for the framework:
+There are two use cases for the framework:

 *   Compilation of the DPDK libraries and sample applications;
     the framework generates specific binary libraries,